 - Guidance for Businesses, Institutions and Government - This page contains information on the proper management of used electronic equipment by entities other than households.
 This guidance applies to any organization or company that uses electronic equipment and subsequently takes it out of service.
 Examples include businesses, industries, schools, colleges, governments, and non-profit organizations.

 - Guidance for Collectors, Dismantlers and Recyclers - This page contains detailed information on how collectors, dismantlers, and recyclers of used electronic equipment are regulated in New York State.

 - List of Electronic Waste Recyclers - A list of Commercial Used Electronic Equipment Dismantlers and Recyclers located in New York and surrounding states that have provided c7 notifications to the Department in accordance with 6 NYCRR 371.1(c)(7).

-- "c7" Notifications for Electronic Waste - This page contains a listing of sample c7 notification forms for used electronic equipment collectors, dismantlers or recyclers; municipal collection activities; non-household generators using a collector, dismantler or recycler; and for non-household generators using a municipal collection event or location.
+- "c7" Notifications - Sample Forms - This page contains a listing of sample c7 notification forms for used electronic equipment collectors, dismantlers or recyclers; municipal collection activities; non-household generators using a collector, dismantler or recycler; and for non-household generators using a municipal collection event or location.

 - Used Electronic Equipment FAQs - Answers to the most frequently asked questions regarding the management of used electronic equipment.